-Students may be reached through the School's phone number for emergency purposes only.
-The main office will take a message and forward it to a student as soon as possible.
-Students must receive approval from School personnel to make phone calls from the main office.
+Students may be reached through the school's phone number for emergency purposes only.
+The front desk will take a message and forward it to a student as soon as possible.
+Students must receive approval from school personnel to make phone calls from the front desk or other school phones.